skylight1/AndroidWearNotifications/README.md

 This is the WearablesNotificationSample for the Android Wear Preview ported to Android Wear 1.0

-This is Eclipse compatible but requires the following libs:
+This is Eclipse compatible but requires the following jars to be places in the libs folder:

 android-support-v4.jar